from typing import Optional, Tuple

 Args:

-temp_min: The minimum daily temperature (°C)
+temp_min: A numpy array of minimum daily temperatures. (°C)

-temp_max: The maximum daily temperature (°C)
+temp_max: A numpy array of maximum daily temperatures. (°C)

 Returns: